Created by Ann Biderman

 Meanwhile, Ray's "other family" consists of his shrill, social-climbing wife, Abby, who is blinded, for the most part, to her husband's nastiness (at least as long as the cheques keep rolling in, presumably) but she shows stupefying levels of stupidity and duplicity herself, ignoring her husband's warnings and welcoming her father-in-law, just out of prison, into their home for a day with his grandkids, with little more than a few seconds hesitation.
 It doesn't help that her alleged working class Boston accent is more bray than brogue.
 As for the kids?
 The "good" daughter?
 The younger, messed up "bad" son desperate for a little paternal validation?
 Meh.

-Sorry, but we've seen all this before.
+Sorry.
+Been there, seen it before.
 I'm not saying all antagonists need to be likeable, but there has to be something there, a speck or originality or humanity one can grab hold of emotionally.
 The template for Ray here may be more Walter White of TV's Breaking Bad than Philip Marlowe, but both were far more complex and better written.

-It says something about the main cast that I keep wishing there was more of Ray's staff who, at least in the first season, are relegated to supporting roles for the most part.
+It says something about the main cast that I keep wishing there was more of Ray's staff who, at least in the first few seasons, are relegated mostly to supporting roles for the most part.
 Both Lena, the short-tempered lesbian (check) office manager/researcher and the easy-going but lethal (check) Israeli muscle Avi (formerly with MOSSAD), are far more interesting and intriguing than Ray.
 There are hints of complexity and conflict in their past; but just enough to tantalize.
 Too bad the writers didn't use such restraint elsewhere.
+And piling on such sideshows as incest, pedophilia, drug abuse, mental illness, racism and everything else doesn't add any more depth any more than piling on the toppings makes the cheeseburger any less rancid.
 Ray and the other major characters are so overloaded with emotional baggage that you can't see the humanity for the luggage.

 And oh, how the show-and-tell cynicism gets tiresome!
 And it's so all-encompassing -- not only in its past-their-due-dates plotlines and its mostly straight off-the-rack characters, but in the very way it treats its audience.
 The writers and producers constantly opt for button-pushing over compelling stories.
 It's like a prolonged car wreck, with the writers and producers reduced to highway patrolmen directly viewers around the weekly carnage.
 "Please, keep moving.
 Don't stop, don't try to get involved.
 This doesn't concern you."

 Unfortunately, they're right.
-Sorry, guys, but in 2013, child-molesting priests, transplanted Southie thugs, slimy celebrities and blubbery Irish alcoholics are not exactly fresh and new and shocking, no matter how much moral dankness and bling you dress it up in.
+Sorry, guys, but by 2013, child-molesting priests, transplanted Southie thugs, slimy celebrities and blubbery Irish alcoholics were not exactly fresh and new and shocking, no matter how much moral dankness and bling you dress it up in.
 They're just plot device buttons that have already been pushed way too often -- and pushed better.